Tallis Loquebantur variis linguis

 Peter Phillips director

-Existing tickets for the original Thursday 18 June and Thursday 24 September performances will remain valid for this rescheduled performance date.
+Existing tickets for the original 18 June and 24 September 2020 and 24 March 2021 performances will remain valid for this rescheduled performance date.
 We will not be reissuing tickets with the new performance date on them to bookers of the original date.
 Instead, your original tickets will remain valid unless you decide to return them.
 Please retain your tickets for use on the new performance date.

 If you do not have your tickets, please rest assured we have a record of your booking on our box office system.
 If you have any questions, please call our box office on 020 7730 4500.